Meet The Team

 This is our wonderful and highly trained team responsible for the development and implementation of the projects and programmes Creating Positive Opportunity provide.
 Our team members work very closely with the community and support the progress of individuals throughout their journey.
 We are here to make a positive difference in the community and give people the means they need to achieve their ambitions and improve their lives.

-Creating Positive Opportunity in April 2006.
+Stephen has a background in both education and journalism and became the Managing Director of Creating Positive Opportunity in April 2006.
 Stephen’s daily responsibilities include managing the organisation and business development.
-His passion for education as a way of reducing disadvantage and poverty to our local communities runs through everything that he and his team at Creating Positive Opportunity do.
+His passion for education as a way of reducing disadvantage and poverty to our local communities runs through everything that he and his team at Creating Positive Opportunity do, ensuring every child and family is supported in the whole.

 Stephen Ryder